 Center Purpose.
 The purpose of the CALIFORNIA ASSOCIATION OF REALTORS® (“C.A.R.”)
-Real Estate Mediation Center for Consumers (the “Center”) is to provide parties to real estate transactions with a highly qualified pool of specially trained, objective and reliable mediation professionals to assist them in resolving real estate related disputes.
-The goal of the Center is to provide consumers with a supportive and confidential process to work with a mediator toward reaching a mutually agreeable settlement and thereby avoid the time, expense and uncertainty of litigating their dispute in court.
+Real Estate Mediation Center for Consumers (the “Center”) is to provide parties to real estate transactions with a highly qualified pool of specially trained, objective and reliable mediation professionals to assist them in resolving their real estate related disputes.
+The goal of the Center is to provide consumers with a supportive and confidential process, that working with the mediator of their choosing, will assist them to reach a mutually agreeable settlement and thereby avoid the time, expense and uncertainty of litigating their dispute in court.

 2. Cases Eligible for Mediation.
 All real estate disputes, with a focus on real estate disputes among consumers arising under the CALIFORNIA ASSOCIATION OF REALTORS® Residential Purchase Agreement and Joint Escrow Instructions (“RPA-CA”).
 In addition, the Center may consider and accept other types of disputes on a case-by-case basis.

 3. Center Contacts.
-All correspondence with the Center should be directed in writing to:
+All correspondence with the Center should include the address of the property that is the subject of the dispute and be directed in writing to:

 Mail to: C.A.R.
 Real Estate Mediation Center